Previous Light:

 In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
 These giants of sail were built to carry massive quantities of coal and building supplies, and measured longer than a football field!
 Most of these vessels used Portland Harbor as a secondary port after Boston to drop off their massive cargoes.

-This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships, including competitions, battling destructive storms, acts of heroism, and their final voyages.
+This self-published book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships, including competitions, battling destructive storms, acts of heroism, and their final voyages.

 Look inside!